celebrity

 "Any sense of being a lovable or worthy person had gone completely," she added.

-However, if there’s any positive to be found from the situation, Thompson was able to channel the awful feelings from her divorce into a very famous scene that would come later on in her career.
+Thompson was able to channel the awful feelings from her divorce into a very famous scene that would come later on in her career.

 In her 2003 performance in Love, Actually, Thompson’s character, Karen, is also cheated on by her husband.
 Upon finding out, she excuses herself from her family to cry quietly in her bedroom, away from prying eyes.
 It's a scene that has resonated with women in the almost 20 years since the film’s release.

-"That scene where my character is standing by the bed crying is so well known because it’s something everyone’s been through," Thompson explained while speaking at a fundraiser in 2018.
+"That scene where my character is standing by the bed crying is so well known because it’s something everyone's been through," Thompson explained, while speaking at a fundraiser in 2018.

 "I've had so much bloody practice at crying in a bedroom," she also told The Telegraph of the scene.